Israel's housing demand reviving

 Inheritance: Israel has no inheritance tax.

-Residents: Resident individuals are taxed on their worldwide income and capital gains at progressive rates, from 10% to 48% in 2012.
+Residents: Resident individuals are taxed on their worldwide income and capital gains at progressive rates.

 Roundtrip transaction costs, i.e., the costs of buying and selling a property, are around 6.236% to 7.236% of the total property price.
 The buyer shoulders most costs.
 Buyers must check what is included in the purchase price because property in Israel is sold with just the bare walls, unless otherwise agreed.
 Buyers must also check first if the land is zoned for building, not for agriculture.